christianalfoni/impact/docs/giving-up-react.md

 }
 ```

-To be able to consume the actual `slots` though the `props`, and deal with the other issues, we need to create an abstraction to create components.
+To be able to consume the actual `slots` though the `props` ad runtime, and deal with the other issues mentioned, we need to create an abstraction to create components.
 As a nod back to early versions of React, let us implement a `createComponent` function.

 ```ts
 import { createComponent } from 'vue-productivity'